Tuition Benefit for Dependent Children Attending the University of Pennsylvania

 Faculty/staff are fully responsible for any tax liability incurred as a result of these benefits being treated as taxable income to the faculty/staff member at any time.
 If benefits are considered taxable, taxes are withheld directly from the benefit and the net amount is awarded to the student as the tuition benefit.
 The gross tuition amount and taxes withheld are reported to the IRS as a part of the faculty or staff member's earnings.
 The taxpayer is responsible for making appropriate payroll withholding adjustments, if desired.
 The taxpayer is also responsible for settling his/her tax liability on year-end tax filing.
 The University reserves the right to report benefits amount as income to any taxing authority and withhold taxes from such benefit amounts or from the faculty/staff member’s other salary income.

-Under current law, undergraduate tuition benefits are generally not subject to withholding as long as the faculty/staff member’s dependent meets one of the two federal definitions of Dependent Children outlined below (unless the tuition benefit provided is on behalf of the un-adopted biological child of a same-sex domestic partner).
-Please see the next paragraph for more information.
+Under current law, undergraduate tuition benefits are generally not subject to withholding as long as the faculty/staff member’s dependent meets one of the two federal definitions of Dependent Children outlined below.
+See the next paragraph for more information.
 Graduate tuition benefits for dependent children of faculty and staff are subject to federal income tax, FICA (Social Security tax), Medicare tax, and city wage tax.

 Federal Definitions of Dependent Children